nullpointer-excelsior/spring-scalable-architectures/microservices/README.md

 This approach ensures the system degrades gracefully, maintains user experience as much as possible, and avoids cascading failures across the microservices ecosystem.

+#### ⚖️ Load Balancer

+The API Gateway uses a **load balancer** configuration to distribute requests across multiple instances of the microservices.
+Routes are defined with **Resilience4j circuit breakers** for fault tolerance:

+- Requests to `/products/**` are load balanced to `products-ms` instances (`lb://products-ms`) with a circuit breaker that falls back to the legacy service (`/legacy/products`) if the product service fails.
+- Requests to `/carts/**` are routed to `cart-ms` instances (`lb://cart-ms`) with a circuit breaker that falls back to a predefined error response (`/fallback/unavailable`) on failure.
+- Requests to `/legacy/products/**` route to the legacy service with path rewriting and its own circuit breaker with fallback.

+This setup ensures balanced load distribution and graceful degradation across services, maintaining availability and system stability.

 ## 🛠️ Key Technologies

 - **Spring Boot:** Base framework for building Java applications quickly.
 - **Spring Cloud Gateway:** Provides API routing and security for the microservices
 - **Spring Cloud Config Server:** Centralized server for managing external configuration in a microservices architecture.
 Allows applications to retrieve configuration properties from a shared repository, making configuration management more efficient and consistent across environments.architecture.
+- **NGINX:** Used as a server-side load balancer to distribute traffic evenly across multiple instances of the **Config Server**, ensuring its high availability and fault tolerance.
 - **Spring Security:** Framework for authentication and authorization.
 - **Brave OTLP:** Library for instrumentation and export of distributed tracing using the OpenTelemetry Protocol (OTLP).
-- **Spring Cloud Netflix Eureka:** Implements **Service Discovery**, enabling microservices to dynamically register and discover each other at runtime.
-This eliminates the need for hardcoded endpoints, allowing for more flexible and scalable communication between services.
+- **Spring Cloud Netflix Eureka:** Implements **Service Discovery** and also provides **client-side load balancing**, enabling microservices to dynamically register, discover each other at runtime, and distribute requests efficiently without hardcoded endpoints.
 - **Circuit Breaker (Resilience4j):** Enhances fault tolerance by preventing repeated calls to failing services.
 When a service becomes unavailable or slow, the circuit breaker trips and initially redirects traffic to the **legacy-monolith** service as a fallback.
 If the issue persists, it then temporarily blocks all requests to the failing service, allowing the system to maintain stability and recover gracefully.

 ## 🔧 Running the Project